jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-250407.md

 +++
 title = 'Azure Snippets w/c 07/04/2025 - AKS Edition'
-date = 2025-04-07T20:00:16+01:00
+date = 2025-04-09T20:00:16+01:00
-draft = true
+draft = false
 categories = ['Azure Weekly 2025']
 tags = ['AKS']
 +++

 Summary of Azure snippets for the week commencing 7th April 2025.
-As so many AKS updates have dropped recently, I've decided to do a special AKS edition post to round them all up.
+As so many AKS updates have dropped recently, I've decided to do a special AKS edition post this week to round them all up.

 For all the updates on Azure platform resources and products - [Azure updates from Microsoft](https://azure.microsoft.com/updates/)